Everything Possible

 Concept/Idea: She She Pop, Created and performed by: Sebastian Bark, Johanna Freiburg, Lisa Lucassen, Mieke Matzke, Ilia Papatheodorou, Berit Stumpf.

-Artistic Advise: Rodrigo Zorzanelli, Director of Photography & Video Installation: Benjamin Krieg, Technical Videodesign Consultant: L Wilson-Spiro, Video Support: Guillaume Cailleau, Stage: Philine Rinnert, Costumes: Lea Søvsø, Costumes Assistance: Margarita Rozhkova, Realisation Costumes: Emma Cattell, Simon Kernen, Music, Sounddesign, Sound installation: Santiago Blaum, Sound, Support Sounddesign: Manuel Louis Horstmann, Live Sound Mix: Santiago Blaum, Manuel Louis Horstmann, Light Design: Michael Lentner, Technical Director: Claes Schwennen, Dramaturgical Advise: Lidiia Golovanova, Intern: Neïtah Janzing, English Live Translation: PANTHEA, Audio Description: Pingpong Translation & Subtitling, PR & Communication: ehrliche arbeit – freelance office for culture, Communication: Tina Ebert, Production: Tina Ebert, Aminata Oelßner, Elke Weber, Company Management: Aminata Oelßner, Elke Weber.
+Artistic Advise: Rodrigo Zorzanelli, Director of Photography & Video Installation: Benjamin Krieg, Technical Videodesign Consultant: L Wilson-Spiro, Video Support: Guillaume Cailleau, Stage: Philine Rinnert, Costumes: Lea Søvsø, Costumes Assistance: Margarita Rozhkova, Support Realisation Costumes: Emma Cattell, Simon Kernen, Music, Sounddesign, Sound installation: Santiago Blaum, Sound, Support Sounddesign: Manuel Louis Horstmann, Live Sound Mix: Santiago Blaum, Manuel Louis Horstmann, Light Design: Michael Lentner, Technical Director: Claes Schwennen, Dramaturgical Advise: Lidiia Golovanova, Intern: Neïtah Janzing, English Live Translation: PANTHEA, Audio Description: Pingpong Translation & Subtitling, PR & Communication: ehrliche arbeit – freelance office for culture, Communication: Tina Ebert, Production: Tina Ebert, Aminata Oelßner, Elke Weber, Company Management: Aminata Oelßner, Elke Weber.

 Special thanks to: Fubbi Karlsson — House of North.